-FOUR SEASONS EDUCATION (CAYMAN) INC. NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Amounts in thousands, except for share and per share data)
+FOUR SEASONS EDUCATION (CAYMAN) INC. NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS

 1. ORGANIZATION AND PRINCIPAL ACTIVITIES

 Four Seasons Education (Cayman) Inc. (the "Company") was incorporated in the Cayman Islands on June 9, 2014.
 The Company, its subsidiaries, its consolidated Variable Interest Entity (the "VIE") and VIE's subsidiaries (collectively referred to as the "Group") are principally engaged in provision of after-school education services for kindergarten, elementary and middle school students in the People's Republic of China (the "PRC").